QuotaClub

 What tech sales actually is

 Tech sales means selling software to businesses.
 The entry-level role is called an SDR (Sales Development Representative) or BDR.
-Same job, different title.
+Employers define the two titles differently.

 What companies actually look for